This guide has three parts:

 Our sheep population can increase if new sheep are born.
 To add this to our diagram, we create a Flow into the stock of sheep.

-- For now, enter a constant, such as 1, into the Expression field.
+1, into the Expression field.

 The number of sheep born during a period of time depends on the number of sheep that are alive: more sheep means more reproduction.